 - Italy is among the hardest hit countries in Europe and has stayed 199 days in the pandemic economy, with a death rate of 589.6 DPM.
 The Recovery period began after two months of contraction, and the economic activity is now back to above 95%, up from the bottom of 75%.

 - Both Norway and Sweden stayed in the epidemic economy for about 180 days, but Norway’s more active epidemic control resulted in a much speedier recovery and slightly deeper economic contraction.
 The former is still on a steady recovery, while the latter is in unsteady decline.
 The death rate in Norway (49.7 DPM) is one magnitude lower than that in Sweden (571.2 DPM), highlighting the failure of the latter’s herd immunity strategy.

 The Third Wave

 The third wave has become the epicenter of the pandemic, with confirmed cases from these regions accounting for more than 70% of the global total.

 Figure 3.
 The evolution of the global pandemic economy

-More countries, such as India, Argentina and South Africa, still cannot effectively control the epidemic after more than 4 months of economic contraction, their doubling days are still hovering between 10-20, not good enough for them to advance to a safer zone of the pandemic economy - the right side of the PET graph.
+More countries, such as India and Argentina, still cannot effectively control the epidemic after more than 6 months of economic contraction, their doubling days are still hovering around 30, not good enough for them to advance to a safer zone of the pandemic economy - the right side of the PET graph.
 Some have paid substantial life costs.
-For example, Brazil has a death rate of 566.2 DPM, clearly a result of its fits-and-starts epidemic control strategy.
+For example, Brazil has a death rate of 613.7 DPM, clearly a result of its fits-and-starts epidemic control strategy.

 The Big Pictures: The Economic Stakes